jnunyez/synchronization/README.md

     build: false
 EOF
 ```
 This will trigger the Operator to instantiate a Node Feature Discovery (NFD) Custom Resource (CR), which will detect worker nodes physically equipped with an Silicom Timing Synchronization card.
 This CR is consumed by the [`NFD Operator`][3].
-Note that the Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] in the same namespace.
+Note that the Silicom Timing Synchronization Operator requires the presence [`NFD Operator`][3] watching for the NFD CRs created by the Silicom Timing Synchronization Operator.
 In this case, we have one node with an STS4 card, thus the node should have been automatically labeled by NFD with with `feature.node.kubernetes.io/custom-silicom.sts.devices=true`.
 We can check whether the aforementioned label is present in `du3-ldc1` node:

 ```console
 # oc describe node du3-ldc1 | grep custom-silicom.sts.devices=true